browserengineering/book/book/animations.md

 TODO:verify that translation does indeed come after blending.

-The `Transform` display list command is pretty straightforward as well: it calls the `translate` Skia canvas method, which s conveniently built-in.
+The `Transform` display list command is pretty straightforward as well: it calls the `translate` Skia canvas method, which is conveniently built-in.

 ``` {.python expected=False}
 class Transform(DisplayItem):